Rack-Robotics/Betta-Wire-V1.0/engineering-docs/Design-Decisions.md

 The Betta Wire V1.0 utilizes the Powercore V1.0 wire EDM power supply.
 This is an open-source EDM power supply designed and sold by Rack Robotics, Inc.

 ## EDM Wire
-0.3 mm Diameter hardened brass wire was selected as a compromise between maximizing tensile strength, maximizing current capacity, and minimizing cut diameter.
+0.2 mm Diameter hardened brass wire was selected as a compromise between maximizing tensile strength, maximizing current capacity, and minimizing cut diameter.
+Thinner EDM wire results in the need to remove less material for a given path.
+While thicker EDM wire is less prone to snap during machining.